 Appendix N Indoor Trade Shows and Exhibitions.
+This appendix is informative and not part of the code.
 This appendix was created to address the hazards that are associated with larger, more complex trade shows and exhibitions.
 Although many of these requirements are already included in various locations in this code, some of the more important items, such as requirements for covered booths and multiple-story booths, are not.
 The intent is to have the requirements covering these events in a single location.
 The provisions are essentially a series of pointers to other locations within this code.
 This assists those organizing exhibitions and individual exhibitors unfamiliar with the fire code.
 The appendix can be adopted by jurisdictions looking for specific regulations on this subject or used as a guide where it is not.
 Note that the provisions contained in this appendix are not mandatory unless specifically referenced in the adopting ordinance.